Olga Petsa

-Olga Petsa is a Canadian/Cypriot actress.
+Olga Petsa (Όλγα Πέτσα, born 28 July 2006) is a Canadian–Cypriot actress.
 She is best known for playing Nicky in the comedy film Mixtape and Brooke Renner in the comedy drama I Used to Be Funny.

 Early life

 Petsa was born in Nicosia, Cyprus to George and Maya Petsa.
 She moved with her family to Vancouver when she was 9 years old.
 She is fluent in Greek and Serbian.

 Career

 Petsa's first big role was in the comedy film Mixtape.
 Her other big role so far was in the comedy drama I Used to Be Funny.
 Her next film role was playing Rena in the true crime film The 13th Wife: Escaping Polygamy.
 Her most recent role has been playing young Joan's friend in the fantasy romantic comedy film Eternity.

 Personal life

 Her favourite films are Good Will Hunting and French Kiss while her favourite television series is The Mentalist.
-She is a huge Real Madrid fan and her favourite player is Cristiano Ronaldo.
+She is a fan of the football club Real Madrid and her favourite player is Cristiano Ronaldo.
 Her brother Frixos is a professional footballer.